 It took me a while to put my finger on what troubled me about the tweet.
 It’s more than just the fact that verbs like “despise” don’t quite fit with the whole “peace” and “joy” theme of Christmas.
 It’s more than just the subtle dig against the so-called Christians (carnal at best, unregenerate at worst!) who watch Seinfeld.
 Or the tired culture war cliché about keeping Christ in Christmas (for my sarcastic thoughts on that, read this).
 Not to mention the distinct irony of airing grievances about Festivus… on Festivus.
 Okay, so there are a lot of issues here.

 No, my problems with this tweet’s sentiments go deeper.
-For its roots go down into the supposed divide between “sacred” and “secular,” between “spiritual” and “worldly.”
-Hence, a Christmas movie without Christ is secular, and should be shunned in favor of more sacred and spiritual fare.
+Its roots go down into the supposed divide between “sacred” and “secular,” between “spiritual” and “worldly.”
+Hence, a Christmas movie without Christ is secular, and should be shunned in favor of something more “holy.”
 And other December holidays are apparently engaged in a zero-sum war on Christmas, in which their gain is Jesus’ loss.

 The problem is this: if Christmas teaches us anything at all, it’s that the incarnation blows to pieces the sacred/secular dichotomy.
 Christmas is about the sacred leaping over the fence to lay down in the dirt with the secular… and, in the process, to make it sacred.
 An animal feeding trough becomes a throne and altar.
 A stable becomes a sanctuary.
 A crying, pooping, helpless infant becomes the center of heaven’s praises.

 Christmas is the story of the sacred invading, overwhelming, and– in the end– swallowing up the secular.
-But that invasion doesn’t go like we expect.
-We think that if the secular is swallowed up by the sacred, that means Rudolph, Frosty, and Santa all meet their deserved fate, and the whole world holds hands and sings “Silent Night.”
+But that invasion doesn’t go like you might expect.
+You’d think that if the secular is swallowed up by the sacred, that would mean Rudolph, Frosty, and Santa all meet their deserved fate, and the whole world holds hands and sings “Silent Night.”
 But that simplistic triumphalism misses the point.
 The sacred swallowing up the secular doesn’t mean there’s no more space left for things that aren’t explicitly Christ-centered.
 Rather, it’s the very opposite: by wrapping himself with our all-too-secular flesh, Christ proves that he hasn’t come to throw out the secular.
 He’s come to make it his.

 Paul makes this exact argument in 1 Corinthians 10, to a church that was– just like us– way to focused on the sacred/secular divide.
 Some in the church were concerned that even the simple act of buying food in the marketplace could compromise their witness.
 They had some legitimate reasons for thinking this: most food in the marketplace had, before being sold, first been offered to idols.
 So the genuine concern of the Corinthian Christians was, “If I eat this, am I participating in idol worship?”